Banner

 Members of the academic community, including students, have responsibilities to one another.
 We need to acknowledge authors whose work we use and take care not to misrepresent those authors’ ideas and intent.

 If you do not reference sources correctly, it may be considered plagiarism.
-Plagiarism is “a form of academic misconduct that occurs when an individual leads others to believe that work has been authored by them when the work has been authored by someone else” (MRU Academic Misconduct page).
+Plagiarism includes “submitting or using the ideas, words, images, code, performance, or work of others without appropriate citation or referencing” (Code of Student Academic Integrity).
 Missing citations give the impression that you are trying to take credit for the work of others, and inaccurate citations make it difficult or impossible for your reader to locate the original source.
 The consequences for plagiarism can include receiving a zero on the assignment, failing the course, and being expelled from the course.
 Students are responsible for becoming familiar with the rules of referencing.

 APA